amar-ox/quantum-network-simulation/README.md

 - **Bell State Generation:** Simulation of photon emissions, channel losses, memory errors, and Bell state measurement.
 - **Distance Variation:** Investigation of how increasing channel distances affect the fidelity of the generated (Phi+) state.
 - **Performance Metrics:** Analysis and plotting of fidelity, full Bell state ratios, entanglement generation rate, and entanglement generation probability.
+- **Entanglement Purification:** Various circuits and schedules for purification.

 ## Repository Contents